Jnmendza/quizz-app/README.md

 # Quizz-App #

 A simple quiz game built using ReactJS.
-Users are giving 10 trivia questions that range from sports, film, <br />
-geography,literature, hardware, and Greek mythology.
+Users are giving 10 trivia questions that range from sports, film, geography,literature, hardware, and Greek mythology.
 What a mix, right?

 ## Installation ##